Honor91/skills-communicate-using-markdown/README.md

 _Welcome to "Communicate using Markdown"! :wave:_

-**What is _Markdown_?** Markdown is a [lightweight syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for communicating on GitHub.
+<h2>**What is _Markdown_?**</h2> Markdown is a [lightweight syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for communicating on GitHub.
 You can format text to add a heading, lists, **bold**, _italics_, tables, and many other stylings.
 You can use Markdown in most places around GitHub:

 - Comments on [issues](https://docs.github.com/issues/tracking-your-work-with-issues/about-issues), [pull requests](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), and [discussions](https://docs.github.com/discussions/collaborating-with-your-community-using-discussions/about-discussions)
 - Files with the `.md` or `.markdown` extension